knpuniversity/javascript/knpu/ep4-reactjs/collection.md

 could go wrong?!

-Now that we have an array of React element objects, this is pretty sweet: go down, delete the hardcoded row and - wait for it - just print `repLogElements`.
+Now that we have an array of React element objects, this is pretty sweet: go down, delete the hardcoded row and - wait for it - just print `repLogElement`.

 Yea, it looks a bit crazy: we're literally printing an array of React elements!
 But, try it - go back to your browser and refresh!
 It works!
 It prints each